 How much do you charge?

 This is the question I get asked most often and the one that is hardest to answer.
-I set a base price for new and returning clients each year.
-The base price for new individual clients for the 2022 filing season is $275 plus applicable gross receipts or sales tax.
+I set a base price each year with an additional charge of $150 to onboard a new client.
+The base price for individual clients for the 2024 filing season is $450 plus applicable gross receipts tax.
 Click here for a list of what is included with full-price return preparation.
-The base price does not include additional charges for additional forms and schedules (Schedule B/D, Schedule C, etc.), but I don’t nickel and dime you for each W2 or 1099 like some of the large franchises.
+The base price does not include preparation of the following:

 If you book a free discovery call I may ask you at that time to complete a quote request and/or to provide a copy of one or more prior year returns so that I can give you a more accurate idea of what you will be paying.

 I will never be the least expensive option but I am usually only slightly higher than regional averages and sometimes a bit lower for regional averages with my experience and level of service.

 For more on why professional tax services cost more than DIY solutions click here.

 How long does it take?

 That’s another “it depends”!
 I don’t do your return while you wait (for more on that click here).
 In general returns are processed first in, first out and the earlier in tax season you get them in, the more likely you are to get a quick turnaround time.